 - mixed grassland

-There is a self-guided Nature Trail (see map), located just after the Lake.
-There are placards set up, showcasing the different types of plants and animals that are found within the Guajome Regional Park.
+A self-guided Nature Trail (see map) is located just after the Lake.
+There are placards set up showcasing the different types of plants and animals in the Guajome Regional Park.

-Dogs are allowed here, but only on a leash, and equestrians also use several of the trails.
-So do not be surprised if you happen to see a horse or two.
+Dogs are allowed here, but only on a leash, and equestrians also use several trails.
+So do not be surprised if you see a horse or two.

 Let’s now take a look at what we saw!